Ulli Kampelmann

-Ulli Kampelmann is a professional artist from Germany, currently based in Florida.
+Ulli Kampelmann is a professional artist from Germany, currently based in the Salt Lake City, Utah area.
 Ulli develops innovative means and ways to bring images from the inner world into being.
 She gathers wavelengths of color, shape and light and conveys them into an art work to provide a hint toward of a condition, a mood, a story.

 Early life

 Ulli is the fifth of six children born to Wilhelm Heinrich Kampelmann and Elsa (née Pilz) in Halle (Saale), Sachsen Anhalt, East Germany.

 She was drawn to the arts from an early age.

-She attended university in Halle where she earned her Master of Education degree and went on to study Educational Philosophy at Technische Universität Berlin.
+She attended university in Halle where she earned her Master of Education degree.

 In 1975 she successfully escaped to West Berlin in the trunk of a friend's car.

 Artistic career

 Her art forms use light as an essential element though time and/or water are also incorporated.
 Consistently her works express the feeling to push ahead and think forward.
 She opened her first art studio in Stuttgart in 1980.